-Plaintiff has pointed to evidence sufficient to permit an inference that defendant's
+Plaintiff has pointed to evidence sufficient to permit an inference that defendant's proffered non-retaliatory reasons are pretext for retaliation.

-Finally, defendant contends that plaintiff's complaint neglected to allege retaliation under

-Title VII, but the first paragraph of plaintiff's second amended complaint alleges violations of under Title VII and the CFEPA.

-Title VII "with respect to discrimination, hostile work environment and retaliation[.]"

-Accordingly, summary judgment will be denied as to plaintiff's sex based retaliation claims
+Finally, defendant contends that plaintiff's complaint neglected to allege retaliation under Title VII, but the first paragraph of plaintiff's second amended complaint alleges violations of Title VII "with respect to discrimination, hostile work environment and retaliation[.]"
+Accordingly, summary judgment will be denied as to plaintiff's sex based retaliation claims under Title VII and the CFEPA.